Import from Excel

 To help you prepare an Excel file with the formatting and fields required for import, you can download a template file.
 Click Settings and select the appropriate import action.
 In the Import dialog box, click View import file example.

 Alternatively, you can export items of the same item type that you want to import, edit, and re-import the file.
-For details, see Export to Excel.
+For details, see Export data.

 You can export items from ALM Octane and re-import them to the same workspace with modifications, or import them to another workspace.
-For details, see Export to Excel.
+For details, see Export data.

 To prepare a new import file: